-Figure 2 below further details the network reference model through exposing the internal structure of the access network as well as the terminal and access router, and through the definition of reference points labeled R1 to R12 to denote control and user data interfaces of the access network.
+Figure 2 further details the NRM by exposing the internal structure of the access network as well as the terminal and access router, and through the definition of reference points labeled R1–R12 to denote control and user data interfaces of the access network.
 Solid lines indicate the path of the user data, while dotted lines indicate the flow of control information.
 The figure also shows an additional control entity called Coordination and Information Service, which is only needed when multiple access networks dynamically share the same communication resources, like in the case of dynamic spectrum management or dynamic resource sharing of virtual and virtualized access networks.

-The IEEE 802 NRM is a conceptual model allowing many different implementations to leverage the same foundation and network functions, but it is not intended as exact blueprint for the installation of a real network.
+The IEEE 802 NRM is a conceptual model that allows many different implementations to leverage the same foundation and network functions, but it is not intended as an exact blueprint for the installation of a real network.
 Vertical applications have very specific networking requirements.
-To accommodate the variety of the requirements, the IEEE 802.1CF provides guidance and a common structure to build powerful networks out of the universal IEEE 802 technology building blocks.
+To accommodate the variety of requirements, the IEEE 802.1CF provides guidance and a common structure to build powerful networks out of the universal IEEE 802 technology building blocks.

-The applicability and flexibility of the approach is demonstrated in IEEE Std 802.1CF through the mapping of the NRM to a number of deployment scenarios from a simple WLAN router, home networks, simple and more complex enterprise networks, industrial networks, public WLAN hotspots to virtualized WLAN access networks for in-building IoT services and networks for fog computing.
+The applicability and flexibility of the approach are demonstrated in IEEE Std 802.1CF through the mapping of the NRM to a number of deployment scenarios from a simple WLAN router, home networks, simple and more complex enterprise networks, industrial networks, public WLAN hotspots to virtualized WLAN access networks for in-building IoT services and networks for fog computing.

-Generic IEEE 802 access network functional behavior
+Generic IEEE 802 Access Network Functional Behavior

-In addition to a common network reference model introduced above, the specification also provides generic functional description of the operation of an access network built through IEEE 802 technologies.
-Figure 3 below shows the functional phases of an access network during a session of an IEEE 802 terminal.
-The session begins with the terminal searching for potential access to a network and ends with either terminal or network tearing down the connectivity.
+In addition to a common NRM introduced above, the specification also provides a generic functional description of the operation of an access network built through IEEE 802 technologies.
+Figure 3 shows the functional phases of an access network during a session of an IEEE 802 terminal.
+The session begins with the terminal searching for potential access to a network and ends with either the terminal or network tearing down the connectivity.

-There are many network functions invoked between the beginning and the end of a session, and the figure 3 above shows a typical example mainly aligned to the IEEE 802.11 air interface.
+There are many network functions invoked between the beginning and the end of a session, and Figure 3 shows a typical example mainly aligned to the IEEE 802.11 air interface.
 The functional description provides a comprehensive reference of the management and control information conveyed over the reference points between the access network and external control and management entities.
-Such reference is not only helpful for educational purposes but also fosters commonalities in the design of the control gear of IEEE 802 access network and provides a development base towards virtualization of IEEE 802 access networks.
+Such reference is not only helpful for educational purposes but also fosters commonalities in the design of the control gear of IEEE 802 access networks and provides a development base for the virtualization of IEEE 802 access networks.

-Network virtualization, instantiation, and slicing
+Network Virtualization, Instantiation, and Slicing

-While well-known models like VLANs in IEEE 802 or the network slicing solution of 3GPP provide several isolated user data planes in a common infrastructure, which can be either assigned to different services or to different tenants of the network, the network functional modeling provides the prerequisites for setting up multiple instances not only for the user data path, but also for all the control associated with a user data path.
-Separating not only the data paths of multiple tenants, but also all the control associated with a data path allows to address one of the main prerequisites of deployment of vertical application networks, the need for independent operational domains for each of the verticals.
+While well-known models like VLANs in IEEE 802 or the network slicing solution of 3GPP provide several isolated user data planes in a common infrastructure, which can be either assigned to different services or different tenants of the network, the network functional modeling provides the prerequisites for setting up multiple instances not only for the user data path but also for all the control associated with a user data path.
+Separating not only the data paths of multiple tenants but also all the controls associated with a data path allows to address one of the main prerequisites of the deployment of vertical application networks—the need for independent operational domains for each of the verticals.
 Virtualized IEEE 802 access networks behave exactly the same way as dedicated access networks but have the cost and scalability benefits of making use of a common infrastructure.
-It is the same approach that was taken through Virtual Machines (VMs) leading to the establishment of cloud computing.
+It is the same approach that was taken through VMs, leading to the establishment of cloud computing.